Caroline Wozniacki: 2013: Continued struggles with form

 Wozniacki began the year in Brisbane where as the eighth seed, she lost in the first round to qualifier Ksenia Pervak in three sets.
 Wozniacki then competed at the Sydney International where she defeated Urszula Radwańska but lost to Kuznetsova in the second round.
 At the Australian Open, Wozniacki defeated Sabine Lisicki, Donna Vekić and Lesia Tsurenko, but once again lost to Kuznetsova, this time in the fourth round.

 Her next tournament was the Qatar Ladies Open where she reached the quarterfinals with wins over Mervana Jugić-Salkić, Sorana Cîrstea, Mona Barthel, then lost to Agnieszka Radwańska.
 In Dubai, Wozniacki defeated Lucie Šafářová, Zheng Jie and Marion Bartoli to reach the semifinals where she lost to the eventual champion, Petra Kvitová.
 At the Malaysian Open, she lost in the first round to Wang Qiang.
 She then played in an exhibition match at the BNP Paribas Showdown in Hong Kong.
 She was scheduled to play Li Na, but she had to withdraw due to injury.
 Instead Wozniacki played Li's replacement world No. 4 Agnieszka Radwańska and lost in straight sets.

 At the Indian Wells Open, she defeated Alizé Cornet, Elena Vesnina and Nadia Petrova, then received a walkover when the defending champion Victoria Azarenka withdrew due to a foot injury.
 In the semifinals, Wozniacki defeated Angelique Kerber to reach her first final of the year but lost the title match to Maria Sharapova.
-In her next tournament, the Sony Open in Miami, Wozniacki made it to the third round where she lost to Garbiñe Muguruza.
+In her next tournament, the Miami Open, Wozniacki made it to the third round where she lost to Garbiñe Muguruza.

 Wozniacki began the clay-court season by reaching the quarterfinals of the Family Circle Cup where she lost to Stefanie Vögele.
 Wozniacki lost in the first round to Carla Suárez Navarro in Stuttgart, to Yaroslava Shvedova in Madrid, to Bojana Jovanovski in Rome, and to Zheng Jie in Brussels.
 At the French Open, Wozniacki defeated Laura Robson in the first round, then lost again to Jovanovski in the second.

-She began grass-court season at the Eastbourne International where she reached semifinals with victories over Tamira Paszek, Laura Robson and Ekaterina Makarova but then lost to qualifier Jamie Hampton.
+She began grass-court season at Eastbourne where she reached semifinals with victories over Tamira Paszek, Laura Robson and Ekaterina Makarova but then lost to qualifier Jamie Hampton.
 In the first round of Wimbledon, Wozniacki beat Estrella Cabeza Candela.
 In the second round, she faced Petra Cetkovská.
 In just the fourth game of the first set, with the score at 2–1 and going with serve, Wozniacki slipped and fell, injuring her ankle.
 She received treatment but was visibly struggling and went on to lose the match.
 Wozniacki was one of several players to slip and injure themselves, including Jo-Wilfried Tsonga, Victoria Azarenka and Maria Sharapova.
 After the match, Wozniacki questioned whether the preparation for the tournament was the same as in previous years, adding: "I just know that it's just not really fun to be out there when you feel like you can't really push off on your foot."